 1. Drawing Different Shapes

 Every object in this world has a definite shape.
-So, we need to learn the drawing shapes if we want to draw an object properly.
+So, we need to learn to draw shapes if we want to draw an object properly.

 Steps:

-- Now, pick a shape according to your need.
+• Now, pick a shape according to your needs.
 In my case, I have picked a Rectangular: top corner rounded shape.

-- You can change the outline thickness according to your need from the Weight option.
+• You can change the outline thickness according to your needs from the Weight option.

-With the similar process, I have added the circular shapes in the drawing to fulfill the desired drawing of my object.
+With a similar process, I have added circular shapes in the drawing to fulfill the desired drawing of my object.

-Read More: How to Draw Shapes in Excel (2 Suitable Ways)
+Read More: How to Draw to Scale in Excel

 2. Inserting Measuring Lines to Draw Isometric Drawing